-• Electronic proxy - shareholders on the UK register of members may appoint a proxy electronically, which is a quicker, simpler and more efficient method of appointment.
-If you wish to submit your proxy form electronically, you will need an internet-enabled PC.
+Electronic proxy - shareholders on the Hong Kong branch register of members may appoint a proxy electronically, which is a quicker, simpler and more efficient method of appointment.
+If you wish to submit your proxy form electronically, you will need an internetenabled PC.
 For best results we recommend that you use the latest vendor supported release of your internet browser.
-You can then appoint your proxy online at www.eproxyappointment.com.
-You will need the Control Number, your Shareholder Reference Number (SRN), and Personal Identification Number (PIN), which are stated on the accompanying proxy form or voting instruction form to access the service.
-Your PIN will expire at 11:00am London time on 28 April 2017.
+You can then appoint your proxy online at eproxyappointment.com/STDH.
+You will need your Shareholder Reference Number (SRN), and Personal Identification Number (PIN), which are stated on the accompanying proxy form to access the service.
+Your PIN will expire at 6.00pm Hong Kong time on 4 May 2018.
 Before you can appoint a proxy electronically, you will be asked to agree to the terms and conditions for electronic proxy appointment.
 It is important that you read these terms and conditions carefully as they will govern the electronic appointment of your proxy;